10 Business Analyst Performance Goals

 As you share what you know, you’ll be building your reputation as a leader and a team player, which can lead to positive outcomes for your BA career.
 You might also consider sharing your knowledge in a more formal way, so let’s talk about that next.

-Goal #7 – Share Your BA Knowledge
+Performance Goal #7 – Share Your Business Analysis Knowledge

 Sharing your knowledge will not only demonstrate your leadership skills but could eventually lead to a larger role for you within your BA team.